goruck/alexa-ip-cam/README.md

 ### Setup Camera ONVIF

 I created an ONVIF user for Alexa access and a profile for each camera.
 The settings for the profile are shown in the figure below.
+Note the specific settings for the video encoder - these are the only values that have been tested so you should use the same or be prepared to experiment.

 ![Alt text](/images/onvif-profile.jpg?raw=true "AXIS camera onvif profile for Alexa.")